Real-time defense for live calls

 Integrations

 Diopter meets your team on the calling tools and the management plane you already run.
+No caller-side install required.

 01